Smart Lifting vs Full Automation: Finding the Balance in Manufacturing Efficiency

 - Significantly less capital investment than robotics.

-- Fewer infrastructure changes are required.
+- Less infrastructure changes are needed.

 Faster Implementation